imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 We created a class named _SmartPhone_ and it has a method named _capturePictures,_ to capture images.

-Let's imagine, we need an iPhone class, which should capture images along with some special features like face id scan. **Here comes the inheritance;** _a way to inherit features from other classes/objects._
+Let's imagine, we need an iPhone class, which should capture images along with some special features like face id scan. **This is where inheritance comes into play;** _a way to inherit features from other classes/objects._

 Following is how we can inherit capturePictures method from SmartPhone class, in our new Iphone class, in C++ :